haniRezaei/Stock-Price-Forecasting-Project-Using-Hybrid-ARIMA-LSTM-and-Sentiment-Analysis/README.md

 This level of accuracy is strong, especially in financial time series forecasting where volatility is high.

 This project implements a multi-stage ensemble pipeline designed to overcome the limitations of single-model forecasting.
-By decomposing stock price series into linear and non-linear components, the framework leverages ARIMA for structural trend capturing and LSTM for residual pattern recognition
+By decomposing stock price series into linear and non-linear components, the framework leverages ARIMA for structural trend capturing and LSTM for residual pattern recognition.